chmlee/ream-doc/content/tutorial/getting-started.md

 {% box(class="note") %}
 The tutorial is a work in progress.
 It provides too much information to be a tutorial, and too little to be a reference.
-Future work for the tutorial as well as the documentation as a whole should focus on reorganizing the content according to [Divio documentation system](https://documentation.divio.com/).
+Future work for the tutorial as well as the documentation should focus on reorganizing the content according to [Divio documentation system](https://documentation.divio.com/).

-For first time readers, simply ignore all **DETAIL** (they look like this **NOTE**, but are colored grey).
+For first time readers, simply ignore all **DETAIL** (like the one at the bottom of the page) as they contain additional information on language design, unsolved problems and known bugs.
-If you wish to contribute, **DETAIL** provide some insights for future changes.
+If you wish to contribute, **DETAIL** is a good place to start.
-In the future all **DETAIL** would either be moved to [Language Design](/overview/language-design/) or [Contribution](/contribution).
+In the future all **DETAIL** would be moved to either [Language Design](/overview/language-design/) or [Contribution](/contribution).
 {% end %}

-The recommended way to edit REAM files it to use [REAM Editor](https://chmlee.github.io/ream-editor), a web-based editor designed to read and write REAM files.
+The recommended way to edit REAM files is to use [REAM Editor](https://chmlee.github.io/ream-editor), a web-based editor designed to read and write REAM files.
 It runs entirely in the browser and requires no local installation.
 A lite version of REAM Editor is embedded in this documentation for readers to test the examples.